jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

     registerAllSettingsIn(Folder)
     registerAllSettingsIn(Package)
     registerSettingsObject(Object)
-    registerSettingsObject(Object, Enum<?>)
+    registerSettingsObject(Object, Enum)

-At present, settings objects loaded with the *registerAllSettingsIn()* methods are defined only by *.properties* files.
+In KivaKit 1.0, settings objects loaded with the *registerAllSettingsIn()* methods are defined by *.properties* files.
 In the future, an API will be provided to allow properties to be loaded from other sources, such as .json files.
 The name of the settings class to instantiate is given by the *class* property.
-Individual properties of the instantiated object are then set using the remaining properties.
-Each string property is converted to an object using a KivaKit converter (described below).
+Individual properties of the instantiated object are then retrieved from the remaining properties.
+Each property is converted to an object using a KivaKit converter (described below).

+For example:

 #### DatabaseSettings.properties